Upper Eyelid Lift

 What is the recovery like?

 There is typically minimal eye discomfort after the procedure, similar to having an irritated eye from allergies.
 Some swelling and discoloration may develop around the eyes for a few days.
 With make-up, most of our patients can typically return to work or social activities in one week although individual healing times may vary.

 Post-operative care instructions [12kb PDF]

 I am interested!
 What do I do next?

-If you are considering this procedure we encourage you to schedule a consultation with Dr. Naficy.
-During this visit he will listen to your concerns and discuss your options.
-He will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
+If you are considering this procedure we encourage you to complete this Surgical Consultation Intake Form.
+Dr. Naficy will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
 There is a great variety in eyelid shapes and features and each procedure must be custom tailored for the patient to get the best possible result.
 You will also have a chance to view before and after photo albums of his patients who have undergone procedures similar to what you are considering.

 Patient ReviewsView »